campusdomar/PuMuKIT2-doc/UserGuide.md

 There are two types of users at the back-office level:

--   Administrator: Has full access to the platform
+-   **Administrator**: Has full access to the platform.

+-   **Publisher**: Has access to the Media Management functions but not to the administration menu (create and delete users, transcode parameter definition, etc...).

+The different modules of this back-office are listed in its main menu.
+Just click on any of them to start working.

 The Web TV application is made up of several applications: